msherif4/kodo/docs/source/using_kodo.rst

 .. _using_kodo:
 Using Kodo in Your Application
 ==============================
-The purpose of this page is to describe how you may include Kodo in your own projects.
+The following describes how you may include Kodo in your own projects.

 Dependencies of Kodo
 --------------------